InioluwaJooda/CircuitAndSoul_EchoesOfMars/README.md

 # Echoes Of Mars
-Multiplayer sci-fi battle royale prototype built in Unity 6 using Netcode FOr GameObjects.
+Multiplayer sci-fi battle royale prototype built in Unity 6 using Netcode For GameObjects.